mtjon/introduction-to-dsh/mqtt.md

 <!--v-->
 ### Result

-- What do you see?
-Why?
+- What do you see? <!-- .element: class="fragment" -->
-- Try replacing `sleep 1` by `true`; what happens?
+- Why? <!-- .element: class="fragment" -->
-- To allow the platform to scale, publish rate over MQTT is limited to 10 msgs/sec.<!-- .element: class="fragment" -->
+- Why is this a potential issue? <!-- .element: class="fragment" -->
+- How do we solve this? <!-- .element: class="fragment" -->

 <!--s-->
 <!-- .slide: data-background="./images/kpn-end-bg-md.jpg" -->